 Reduced protection on the lower half of the lens.

-Polarized sunglasses block horizontally polarized light waves using a special chemical film that aligns light waves to a single vertical plane, reducing glare from surfaces like water, pavement, or snow.
+Polarized sunglasses block horizontally polarized light waves using a special filter that aligns light waves to a single vertical plane, reducing glare from surfaces like water, pavement, or snow.
+High-quality polarized sunglasses use an embedded filter—it works like a built-in Venetian blind—to block horizontal rays, thereby subduing the piercing glare of sunlight reflecting off water or ice.

 Pros: